apache/nuttx/configs/olimex-lpc-h3131/README.txt

   Buttons
   -------

-  There are not user buttons on the H3131
+  There are no user buttons on the H3131

   LEDs
   ----